RishiP2004/UniManagement/README.md

 Open the project in IntelliJ or your preferred IDE.
 Build the project and run the main class to start the application.

-# Usage
-Logging In:
-Students, Teachers, Professors and Admins can log in with their credentials, which are stored securely in the database.
-Dashboards:
-After login, each user type will have access to tailored functionality:
-Students: View grades, view CGPA, edit password.
-TA: Manage student grades based on their section.
-Professors: Manage student grades, TAs overall data, and check analytics data.
-Admins: Import specific MSExcel file data for a specific role.